Bialosky Bear

 Bialosky was a line of teddy bear toys and related children's products popular in the USA during the 1970s and 80s.

 The stuffed animals were manufactured by Gund.
+The bears were created by Alan and Peggy Bialosky.
+They sold the first bear at a charity flea market in Cleveland, Ohio.
 In addition to the stuffed animals, Bialosky products included a children's book series.